chauff/cse1500-web-transcripts/_lectures/css.md

 ## Browser-specific prefixes

 A last word on **vendor prefixes**.
-Older existing CSS code snippets will contain vendor prefixes.
+Many CSS code snippets you find online will contain vendor prefixes.
 As an example, consider this [Stack Overflow question](https://stackoverflow.com/questions/20586143/css-animation-vs-transition).
 It contains CSS properties such as `-webkit-transition`, `-webkit-animation-duration` and so on.
 In the past, browser vendors decided to use [browser-specific prefixes](https://developer.mozilla.org/en-US/docs/Glossary/Vendor_Prefix) to include experimental CSS features in their rendering engines.
-This led to a lot of duplicate code, e.g.
+This led (and is still leading) to a lot of duplicate code, e.g.

 ```css
  main:-webkit-full-screen {